majikdev/rereskillable/README.md

 The craftSkillLocks list is in the same format but restricts which items you can craft.

 The attackSkillLocks list is in the same format but restricts which entity types you can damage.

+Remember that the config file is only parsed when you fully restart the game.
+Client and server must have the same config file, just distribute it as part of your mod pack's default files.

 ## Commands